-During the period of this research, Australia had a conservative government that espoused strong ideological commitment to a free market philosophy.
+During the period of this research, Australia had a Conservative government that espoused strong ideological commitment to a free-market philosophy.
 An increase in support for free markets and small government was observed from 2000 to 2005.
-The measure used to monitor this increase involved indicating level of agreement with two statements taken from Dryzek's (1994) discourses of Australian democracy: (a) Free markets work because individual people, cooperating peacefully and voluntarily through markets, can achieve much that politicians and bureaucrats cannot achieve using compulsion and direction; (b) The true function of government is to maintain peace and justice: This does not include interfering in national or international trade or commerce, or in the private transactions of citizens, save only as they threaten peace and justice.
-Free market, small government ideology was acceptable to 38% initially and rose to 46% at the end of the study.
+The measure used to monitor this increase involved indicating level of agreement with two statements taken from Dryzek's (1994) discourses of Australian democracy: (a) free markets work because individual people, cooperating peacefully and voluntarily through markets, can achieve much that politicians and bureaucrats cannot achieve using compulsion and direction; and (b) the true function of government is to maintain peace and justice: this does not include interfering in national or international trade or commerce, or in the private transactions of citizens, save only as they threaten peace and justice.
+Free-market, small-government ideology was acceptable to 38 per cent initially and rose to 46 per cent at the end of the study.
 This was one of the larger changes observed over this period.
-The survey findings reveal awareness, indeed acceptance of a world that is changing to be more market driven.
+The survey findings reveal awareness, indeed acceptance, of a world that is changing to be more market-driven.

-Yet there was disenchantment with the process and longing for a system of government that showed a little more concern and respect for those it governed.
+Yet, there was disenchantment with the process and longing for a system of government that showed a little more concern and respect for those it governed.
 Disillusionment with Australian democracy was measured by a scale comprising six items.
-The percent of Australians endorsing quite extreme statements about a dollar democracy replacing a peoples' democracy were remarkably high across the five years of the study.
-A substantial 86% (in 2000) and 85% (in 2005) expressed concerns about democracy losing "its original meaning" and admitted to feeling "cynical about government processes" and how the government was moulding society in the direction of profit-oriented capitalism.
+The percentage of Australians endorsing quite extreme statements about a dollar democracy replacing a peoples' democracy were remarkably high across the five years of the study.
+A substantial 86 per cent (in 2000) and 85 per cent (in 2005) expressed concerns about democracy's losing 'its original meaning' and admitted to feeling 'cynical about government processes' and how the government was moulding society in the direction of profit-oriented capitalism.
 While acceptance of free markets increased over time, respondents did not lose hope of a more caring society.
-A remarkable 94% in 2000 and 92% in 2005 clung to an ideal of greater equality and greater humanity in the way Australian society functioned, through endorsing two items: (a) Our society will be more secure and attractive if it is also more equitable and humane, as well as more productive and efficient; (b) Our community and nation should appeal to a spirit that each person is important, and has a way of influencing things.
+A remarkable 94 per cent in 2000 and 92 per cent in 2005 clung to an ideal of greater equality and greater humanity in the way Australian society functioned, through endorsing two items: (a) our society will be more secure and attractive if it is also more equitable and humane, as well as more productive and efficient; and (b) our community and nation should appeal to a spirit that each person is important, and has a way of influencing things.